azhrcs/greek-questionmark-keyboard-remap/README.md

 # greek-questionmark-keyboard-remap
-A collection of pranks involving remapping someones keyboard so that the semicolon key( ; ) types out the greek question mark( ; ) instead
+A collection of pranks involving remapping someones keyboard so that the semicolon key( ; ) types out the greek question mark( ; ) instead.
 ## Permissions required
 ### Windows Registry editor
 - Administrative Privileges: need the ability to run regedit with elevated permissions.